5 Critical Product Owner Interview Questions

 2. How do you know you are delivering value to your customers?

-Any candidate that says “because I got sign-off” is a person not ready for the role.
+A candidate that says “because I got sign-off” is a person not ready for the role.
 Look for someone who is comfortable with the unknown and experimentally verifying their ideas to gather more knowledge.

 “Frequent” is a key word here.
-Scrum is designed to gather facts and review facts at a high enough frequency to catch mistakes before they become big mistakes.
+Scrum is designed to gather facts and review facts at a high enough frequency to catch small mistakes before they become big mistakes.

 3. What is the point of Scrum?